cjrace/almostyellow/README.md

 pnpm install
 ```

-Then you'll need to setup an `.env.local` file with the credentials needed to access the user database and manage the auth.
+Then you'll need to setup an `.env` file with the credentials needed to access the user database and manage the auth.

 Once you've got what you need in place, then you can run the development server (automatically opens a browser tab to preview the site):